 *Duke Cardiovascular Magnetic Resonance Center, Duke University Medical Center, Durham, North Carolina.

 Address correspondence to: Elizabeth R. Jenista, PhD, Duke University Medical Center, Box 3934, Durham, NC 27710.
 E-mail: firstname.lastname@example.org.

-Disclosure Statement: Dr Jenista reports having no financial or advisory relationships with corporate organizations related to this activity.
+Disclosures: Ms Jenista reports having no significant financial or advisory relationships with corporate organizations related to this activity.

-ABSTRACTCardiac magnetic resonance (CMR) imaging has emerged as a leading imaging technology for the diagnosis of cardiovascular disease.
+Cardiac magnetic resonance imaging (CMR) has emerged as a leading imaging technology for the diagnosis of cardiovascular disease.
 CMR can provide a wealth of diagnostic information in one examination, simply by changing software parameters, and without any modifications to the hardware.
 For example, in one examination, CMR can provide high-quality images showing ventricular function, myocardial perfusion and viability, valve function, and cardiovascular anatomy.
-However, acquisition of high-quality diagnostic images for CMR is challenging, and the operator must often account for significant artifacts.
-This article describes many of the most common CMR sequences and their associated artifacts and strategies to compensate for them.
-In addition, motion-related artifacts and artifacts due to electrocardiogram gating will be discussed.
+Understanding the mechanisms used to create these different types of images provides a distinct advantage to the technologist, allowing for optimized image performance, improved diagnostic quality, and the ability to recognize and avoid or minimize artifacts.
+This article describes the basic imaging techniques used in CMR and the underlying physics of CMR, provides example images for each sequence, and discusses possible artifacts and how to avoid them.

 * This sample course is for reference purposes only.
 It is not currently available for earning CE credits.
 To earn ARRT CE credits please subscribe to eRADIMAGING where you will see a complete listing of all active and eligible CE courses.

 Enter your email address to receive our new course alerts.